tdyk9098/Automated-Financial-Market-Research-and-Analysis/README.md

 -	USA Export Value in USD, non-adjusted
 -	USA Net Value in USD, non-adjusted

 This application was designed to be run at the end of each month and concludes with a deep learning model predicting the close price of the following month.
+Note: my email and my API Key were both removed after running the code and prior to uploading to the repository.

 Feature engineering and differencing of non-static variables were used to forecast a multivariate time series using a LSTM Deep Learning Model.